-Maintaining your furnace can go a long way in the period in between furnace service appointments.
-One of the most basic, and critical, ways to care for your furnace lies in changing your furnace filter.
-Having a filthy air filter could contribute to a variety of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills each month.
+Maintaining your furnace can help quite a bit in the period in between furnace service appointments.
+One of the most basic, and crucial, ways to take care of your furnace lies in changing your furnace filter.
+Having a filthy air filter could contribute to a number of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills every month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be changed every month and 3 inch filters should be swapped out every three months, depending on the recommendations of the filter manufacturer.
+1 inch filters typically need to be changed every month and 3 inch filters need to be swapped out every three months, depending on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it may make sense to change your filter more often due to pet dander.
-If a family member suffers from allergies or asthma, consider switching out your home’s air filter more regularly to help with their symptoms.
+- Home habits: if you have pets in your home, it may make sense to replace your filter more often due to pet dander.
+If a family member suffers from allergies or asthma, think about switching out your home’s air filter more regularly to help ease their symptoms.

 Now you’re possibly wondering how to swap out your furnace filter.
-More than likely, this will change depending on what furnace you have, but typically:
+More than likely, this will vary depending on what furnace you have, but typically:

-At All American Air Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At All American Air Service Experts, we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 386-310-2061 or set up an appointment with us online.

 - Open or take off the air filter panel near the bottom of your furnace to expose an open compartment.

-- On the top of that open compartment is where you’ll see your furnace filter resting on two metal lips.
+- On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.

-- When adding the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the proper direction.
+- When adding the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the correct direction.
 In most cases, the arrow should point at the main part (or top) of the furnace.